- This event has passed.

 Engineering, Economics, Ethics, Environment

 How to integrate climate fiction on your campus, what to read next, cultivating imagination, future-vision, and storytelling capacities.
 This will be a working meeting for any participants working on a course design, assignment, or book club project of their own.
-Consult with other teachers, counselors, and librarians to inform their assignment.
+Discussion of new cli-fi books and the curated list.
+Consult with other teachers, counselors, and librarians to inform your assignment or idea.